TACC/PDMD/README.md

 At this step, you have the flexibility to make adjustments to the dataset and model type.
 You need to choose whether to train the energy model or the force model.

 - If `'dataset': 'ENERGY_DATASET'` and `'model': 'ChemGNN_energy'`, it indicates that the energy dataset is loaded and the energy model is trained.
-- If `'dataset': 'FORCES_DATASET'` and `'model': 'ChemGNN_force'`, it indicates that the force dataset is loaded and the force model is trained.
+- If `'dataset': 'FORCES_DATASET'` and `'model': 'ChemGNN_forces'`, it indicates that the force dataset is loaded and the force model is trained.

 ## 2.5 Run Testing